-The King's College Athletic Training Education Program (ATEP) provides students with individualized, learning-centered athletic training education in the liberal arts tradition, which enables them to become confident, skilled, and principled Certified Athletic Trainers.
+The King's College Athletic Training (AT) Program provides students with individualized, learning-centered athletic training education in the liberal arts tradition, which enables them to become confident, skilled, and principled Certified Athletic Trainers.
 Certified Athletic Trainers are recognized by the American Medical Association as allied health professionals who specialize in the prevention, assessment, treatment, and rehabilitation of injuries and illnesses.
-The ATEP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The emphasis of the Athletic Training Education Program is on providing the Athletic Training Student with an excellent foundation of academic and clinical knowledge.
+The AT Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The emphasis of the AT Program is on providing the student with an excellent foundation of academic and clinical knowledge.